We provide you with a brief overview of how to correctly schedule and record working hours so as to comply with law.

 - Days of statutory holiday, substituted holiday, unpaid leave and other absences.

-RSM TACOMA provides payroll outsourcing services and will be glad to advise you on these issues.
+RSM CZ provides payroll outsourcing services and will be glad to advise you on these issues.